-Restaurants handle a good deal of cash and credit card transactions every day, and without the proper security measures, a restaurant is at greater risk of robbery or other security breaches.
-Although quick-service restaurants are typically at greater risk than full-service establishments, awareness of the potential dangers is the number one key to preventing criminal incidents on your restaurant premises.
-Take precautions by following these guidelines:
+Restaurants handle a good deal of cash and credit card transactions every day.
+Without the proper security measures, a restaurant is at greater risk of theft or other security breaches.
+Although quick-service restaurants are typically more at risk than full-service establishments, awareness of the potential dangers is vital to preventing criminal incidents in your restaurant.
+Take the necessary precautions by following these guidelines:

-Maintain constant awareness of your restaurant.
-Try to keep an eye on who is coming in, who is just hanging around the doors, and how guests are acting.
-Encourage employees to keep their wits about them, even in busy times, to catch any fishy behaviors.
+Maintain a constant awareness of your restaurant and its daily activities.
+Be mindful of who is coming in, who is just hanging around the doors, and how guests are acting.
+Encourage employees to keep their wits about them, even in busy times, in order to spot any questionable behavior.

-Cash registers fill quickly during busy shifts, especially at quick-service restaurants with long lines of people waiting to order.
-Making frequent deposits into the safe, also known as cash drops, will help keep cash secured and fewer bills in the cash drawer.
+Cash registers fill quickly during busy shifts, especially at a quick-service restaurant with long lines of people waiting to order.
+Making frequent deposits into the safe (also known as cash drops) will help keep cash secure, along with fewer bills in the cash drawer.

-Robbers may watch restaurant managers for habitual behaviors, especially when it comes to taking cash deposits to the bank.
-Try to vary your behaviors by doing the following:
+A potential thief may watch restaurant managers for habitual behavior, especially when it comes to taking cash deposits to the bank.
+Try to vary your behavior by doing the following: